 It has long been assumed our needs are covered under the ‘Disability’ heading.
 The artist Jon Adams (together with other autistic artists) is calling for ‘recognition and equality of support and funding for neurodivergent people as a distinct diversity category’ and tells us that ‘diversity is not diverse enough’.

 Most arts ‘opportunities’ are not opportunities for autistic artists.
-Many (even those aimed at disabled people), exclude us as they are set up on a neurotypical basis, by NTs.
+Many (even those aimed at disabled people), exclude us as they are set up on a neurotypical basis.
 As an example, every year at one arts organisation, 16 artists are shortlisted to attend group interviews from which 8 artists are selected to take part in a free-of-charge post-academic programme.
 The process sounds terrifying to me, I wouldn’t dream of applying.
 NAS illustrate here what a 1:1 interview can feel like for many of us, let alone group interviews.
 How is this going to work, when for some of us just dealing with the complexities of communicating over the phone (auditory processing) can be a barrier?

 In addition when offering opportunities organisations often have networks of artists they already know in mind, and networks per se exclude us.
 As Susan Kruse resonantly explains in the catalogue text that accompanies her work ‘United We Stand’ (Power: The Politics of Disability, Shape Open 2017):